 I gravitate towards two types of games: 2D platformers, and narrative adventures (AKA “walking simulators”).
 Secretly though, I’ve always been curious about sports games.
 Still, one of my earliest gaming memories is sitting with my uncle, playing Madden ‘95 on the Super Nintendo.
 I also miss the days of NHL Hitz and NBA Street, oddly.
 I’ve always wished there was a sports game that really pulled me in to its world… NBA 2K19 seems to have done that for me with its story mode.

 It’s a strange timeline we’re in: Call of Duty abandons single-player campaigns, while sports games pour energy into stories.
-I started the “MyCareer” mode in NBA 2K19 expecting a shallow results: a promising college ball player starving to succeed.
+I started the “MyCareer” mode in NBA 2K19 expecting a shallow result: a promising college ball player starving to succeed.
 Instead, I got a tale of rivalry, failure, and growth that gripped me more than the stories in many non-sports titles.
 Even with some predictable tropes and unbelievable moments, the story of “A.I.” is one worth hearing.

 Beginning the journey